SSWConsulting/SSW.Rules.Content/rules/avoid-using-too-many-decimals/rule.md

 <!--endintro-->

 ::: info
-You should generally **only** include decimal places (especially more than 1) on reports for accountants that will be used for reconciliations.
+You should generally **only** include decimal places (especially more than 1) for accountants that will be used for reconciliations.
 :::

 ::: greybox